passcod/in-the-pale-darkness-of-dawn/naema/010-patra.md

-When Palpatine denounced the Jedi as traitors and established his Empire, Patra was in a conference room with five other ranking members organising the pilot rotation for the next three months, and his highest worry was when to schedule his niece TK who had finished training but had as of yet no real experience.
+When Palpatine denounced the Jedi as traitors and established his Empire, Patra was in a conference room with five other ranking members organising the pilot rotation for the next three months, and his highest worry was when to schedule his niece Rume who had finished training but had as of yet no real experience.

 An aide burst in, ignored all the outraged cries about the meeting being important and private and _only for command_ and made a beeline for Patra, who stood up to receive the message.
-The aide, he thought her name was TK, appeared shaken and dazed, and he immediately thought of the worst: a catastrophic accident involving a core family member, perhaps.
+The aide, he thought her name was Jamya, appeared shaken and dazed, and he immediately thought of the worst: a catastrophic accident involving a core family member, perhaps.
 That was what he had steeled himself himself for.

 When the aide explained, he blinked and sat down, and then made her repeat it, and then another time.
-And then he sat there, for what seemed an eternity (reviewing the situation he learned it was less than a minute, and even then >< he had difficulty believing it, <--with the recording on the meeting).
+And then he sat there, for what seemed an eternity (reviewing the situation years later he learned it was less than a minute, and even then, with the recording of the meeting, he had difficulty believing it).

 When he finally had half-processed the information, he'd jumped to his feet, bousculing the aide who was hovering, unsure what to do, and ordered all present